Air Quality Mitigation

 Does HCBF have a priority for AQMF funds?

-HCBF is looking for zero emission, near zero emission, and emission reduction technologies, with special emphasis on zero emission technologies
+HCBF is looking for zero emission, near zero emission, and emission reduction technologies, with special emphasis on zero emission technologies.
+Round 3 will be focusing on reductions in air emissions from oceangoing vessels.

 Are submitted proposals confidential?